Situational (See Notes)

 ADCs generally limit themselves to one defensive item.
 The optimal defensive item to build will vary from game-to-game.
 The following is a list of the main ones taken by ADCs and the certain situation each of them are best for:

 Guardian Angel is a great item against a team which has one set of burst.
-An example of a good champion to build Guardian Angel against is a Syndra or a Zed who will attempt to full-to-nothing you.
+An example of a good champion to build Guardian Angel against is a Syndra, who will attempt to full-to-nothing you.
 Guardian Angel is a strong item as it gives you a second chance, however, if you position poorly you will be killed again as soon as you're revived.

 Mercurial Scimitar is great against hard CC comps such as Amumu, Leona or Lissandra.
 Being able to instantly cleanse hard CC means you have more presence in team fights, and more chance of surviving.
 However, like the summoner spell Cleanse, it does take skill to put this to good use so make sure you are comfortable with using this item.
 Keep in mind that knock-ups can't be cleansed, so if their main CC is something like a Malphite, I wouldn't recommend this item.